Danny007111/api-demo/README.md

 *Edited "readMe" file
 *Created Containers and Components
 *Modified Css
+*Decide What was going to change when the button is pressed.
+1 Button is generating a random number from 1 to 1281 to hold it in a variable.
+2 Update API to update the random number.
+*Find a form to update image src of pokemon.
+1 Update starting img src
+2 Update ContinueButton to hold new image src.
+When button is pressed it reloads next Pokemon.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).